worldbank/ethiopia-rsdp-ie/README.md

 ## Data

+### Summary
 Data can be found in the `/Data` folder [here](https://www.dropbox.com/sh/l19l75ktxii7iba/AAB973jQioF9b8OiPPAlvA9Ba?dl=0)
 * Within `/Data`, there is a folder for each dataset.
 Each dataset folder generally contains a `/RawData` and `/FinalData` folder, where `/RawData` contains data downloaded from its source and `FinalData` contains data processed from code.
 * `Panel Data RSDP Impacts` contains analysis datasets using different units of analysis and datasets of results (e.g., dataframe of regression coefficients that are later used to make figures).
 Within a dataset folder, `/merged_datasets` contains the final, analysis datasets.
 For example, `/Data/Panel Data RSDP Impacts/kebele/merged_datasets/panel_data_clean.Rds` contains cleaned Kebele-level panel data and `/longdiff_data_clean_base1996_end2016.Rds` contains cleaned Kebele-level data that uses a long difference from 1996 to 2016.

+### Datasets that need to be manually downloaded

+In this repository, we include all fully processed datasets in order for analysis to be easily replicated.
+However, the repository includes code to process raw data and create the fully processed dataset.
+A number of datasets need to be downloaded from their original source.
+The following datasets need to be manually downloaded; click on the link for instructions that include (1) the link to access and download the data and (2) a description of which folder to put the downloaded dataset into.

+* [Electricity Network]
+* [Elevation]
+* [GlobCover: 1992 - 2015 Data]
+* [GlobCover: 2016 - 2018 Data]
+* [Gridded Population of the World]
+* [Kebeles]
+* [Nighttime Lights: VIIRS_DMSPOLS_Intercalibrated]
+* [Precipitation]
+* [Temperature]
+* [World Bank Boundaries]

 ## To replicate analysis